Advisers look to lure do-it-yourself investors

 Thune said advisers have to be prepared to be part of team as consumers shift to a do-it-yourself approach with parts of their portfolio, or with parts of the process.
 Some may prefer to plan, but want investment advice.
 Others can do the investing cheaply with an online broker, but don’t have the actuarial or tax skills to maximize their returns.

-Manulife’s Lorenz said finding a good adviser-client fit is critical, so that both the adviser and the client are comfortable with a team approach.
+Manulife’s Lorentz said finding a good adviser-client fit is critical, so that both the adviser and the client are comfortable with a team approach.

-“It’s not an all-or-nothing equation, it’s more of a selective approach,” said Lorenz.
+“It’s not an all-or-nothing equation, it’s more of a selective approach,” said Lorentz.

 Thune said investors also have to know themselves, because in some cases fees more than offset the time they need to spend managing their own money and their potential for mistakes.